HoussemDellai/aks-course/01_docker_dotnet/Readme.md

 docker run hello-world
 ```

-Then we go to the application folder (app-dotnet) and run the following command to build the image (don't forget the dot "." at the end which references to the current folder):
+Navigate to the application folder (app-dotnet) and run the following command to build the image (don't forget the dot "." at the end which references to the current folder):

 ```sh
 docker build .